 A good way to minimize exposure is not to use pottery that you are unsure about.

-As you are determining how to tell if pottery is food safe, if you don’t know if a piece is food-safe, your best bet is not to use it for everyday meals or drinks.
+As you are determining how to tell if pottery is food safe, if you don’t know if a piece is food-safe, the safest option is not to use it for everyday meals or drinks.
 This is particularly important for children, nursing mothers, and pregnant women, as they are more susceptible to the consequences of lead poisoning.

-Buying pottery made in the country is another way to ensure it’s compliant with FDA regulations.
+Buying pottery made in the United States is another way to ensure it’s compliant with FDA regulations.

-If you want to feel even safer, buy ceramics that is compliant with California Proposition 65.
+If you want to feel even safer, buy ceramics that are compliant with California Proposition 65.
 The Golden State has gone above and beyond by establishing the strictest regulation when it comes to ceramic serveware.
+Read more about how ceramics and tableware are directly regulated by California Proposition 65 on the California Department of Health website here.

 Don’t use items that might have a high leaching potential to heat food or drinks.
 Heat exposure, be it via microwave or stove, accelerates the leaching process.

-Don’t use the dishwasher unless you are sure it is dishwasher-safe.
+Don’t use the dishwasher unless you are sure it is dishwasher-safe like all Emerson Creek Pottery is.
 The machine could damage the glazed surface and increase the probability of leaching.
 It can also cause cross-contamination of other dishware.

 Don’t store food or drinks for long periods in ceramic containers, especially if what you are saving is acidic.
 Some examples of acidic food include tomatoes, citrus fruits, apples, soy sauce, fruit juices, soft drinks, coffee, tea, and alcoholic drinks.

-Never use crockery with corroded glaze or if you notice a greyish residue on the glaze after washing it.
+Never use crockery with corroded glaze or if you notice a grayish residue on the glaze after washing it.
 These damages increase the probability of the heavy metal leaching into your food.

 Final thoughts

 As long as you are careful to buy food-safe pottery, the risks of lead or cadmium exposure are minimal to non-existent.
 At Emerson Creek Pottery, our dishware is food safe, which means lead-safe and non-toxic.
-Because we know that your family’s well-being is above all else, we leave the lead out of all of our clays, paints, and glazes, and make sure all our finished pieces are compliant with California Proposition 65.
+We know our pottery meets these requirements thanks to test results showing our products fall within the FDA’s regulated specifications.
+Because we know that your family’s well-being is above all else, we leave the lead out of all our clays, paints, and glazes, and make sure all our finished pieces are compliant with California Proposition 65.
+We accomplish this by starting with only the finest and safest raw materials which do not contain any lead or cadmium before we begin making our clays, glazes and paints.
+Read more about our process here.

 8 Responses